cortexlabs/cortex/docs/packaging-models/tensorflow.md

 # TensorFlow

-_WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

 <!-- CORTEX_VERSION_MINOR -->
 Export your trained model and upload the export directory, or a checkpoint directory containing the export directory (which is usually the case if you used `estimator.train_and_evaluate`).
-An example is shown below (here is the [complete example](https://github.com/cortexlabs/cortex/blob/master/examples/tensorflow/sentiment-analyzer)):
+An example is shown below (here is the [complete example](https://github.com/cortexlabs/cortex/blob/0.12/examples/tensorflow/sentiment-analyzer)):

 ```python
 import tensorflow as tf